unixisking/boilerplate-task/README.md

 }
 ```

-2. Generate a migrating by running this command
+2. Generate a migration by running this command

 	```
 	yarn db:migrate